 Choice No. 1 e.g. History Skills I have identified

+- Research skills

+- Evaluating evidence

-- Communicating an idea or argument - Empathy (putting yourself in someone else's shoes)
+- Communicating an idea or argument

+- Empathy (putting yourself in someone else's shoes)

 Now it is your turn: Remember to seek help and advise if you need it.